ClickCease

 Key Differences from Divorce

-- Legal Grounds: Annulments have specific grounds that must be met, unlike divorces, which can be granted on a no-fault basis.
+• Legal Grounds: Las Vegas annulments require specific grounds that must be met, unlike divorces, which a court can grant on a no-fault basis.

-- Effect on Property and Debts: Property division and spousal support may not be handled like in divorce.
+• Effect on Property and Debts: Property division and spousal support do not get handled the same way as in divorce.

-Many people think annulments are only for short marriages, but that’s not true.
+Many people think Nevada annulments are only for short marriages, but that’s not true.
 The length of the marriage doesn’t automatically qualify you for an annulment.
-Instead, it’s the grounds on which the marriage is challenged that matter.
+Instead, the grounds on which the marriage is challenged matter.

 Grounds for Annulment in Las Vegas

 To annul a marriage in Nevada, you need valid legal grounds.
-These grounds are specific and must be proven in court.
+The court must prove these grounds.

 Legal Grounds for Annulment in Nevada